Bridge Pose

 This asana has been widely mentioned in ancient yoga texts like the Hatha Yoga Pradipika and Gheranda Samhita, highlighting its importance in traditional yoga practice.

-Regular practice of Dhanurasana bow pose enhances spinal flexibility, strengthens muscles, and stimulates internal organs, making it a must-have in any yoga routine.
+Regular practice of bow pose enhances spinal flexibility, strengthens muscles, and stimulates internal organs, making it a must-have in any yoga routine.

 Benefits of Dhanurasana